-MUS 301 - Finale 3 hours credit
+MUS 301 - Finale

-This course probides hands on experience and instruction in using Finale 2010 music notation software.
+This course provides hands on experience and instruction in using Finale 2010 music notation software.
 Students will learn to use the software tools to notate original compositions as well as create arrangements of existing music for voices and instruments.
 Prerequisite: MUS 101, 102.
 Spring, odd-numbered years.